igocreate/igo/docs/guide/views.md

 };
 ```

-Igo have one predefined helper :
+Igo.js have one predefined helper :

   Dateformat, it take a timestamp and format it with the help of momentjs [momentjs](https://momentjs.com/)

 ```js
   {@dateformat date=date format="calendar" /}
 ```